ThuktenJamtsho/Assignment-3-One-Page-Site/README.md

 - Encourage respect and responsible engagement with these sites.

 # WEB PAGE DESIGN
 In this design, I have created a simple, one-page website.
-I have used few additional libraries from jquery and bootstrap.
+I got carried away using code from open-source libraries like jQuery and Bootstrap.
+Looking back at the assignment question, I realized my mistake, but it was too late to rectify it.

 # CONTENT
 - Assets Folder